markfinger/python-js-host/README.md

 Django integration
 ------------------

-Due to Django's quirks, there are a few helpers provided to integrate this library into a django project.
+Due to some quirks in how Django's configuration layer works, there are a few helpers provided to integrate this library into a django project.

-Rather than defining settings by using `js_host.conf.settings.configure(...)`, you should place them into a dictionary in your django settings files and add `js_host` to your `INSTALLED_APPS` setting.
+Rather than defining settings by using `js_host.conf.settings.configure(...)`, you should place them into a dictionary named `JS_HOST` in your django settings files and add `js_host` to your `INSTALLED_APPS` setting.
+For example

 ```
-INSTALLED_APPS += (
+INSTALLED_APPS = (
+  # ...
   'js_host',
 )

 JS_HOST = {
-	'SOURCE_ROOT': '/abs/path/to/your/project',
+	'SOURCE_ROOT': '/path/to/your/project',
 	'USE_MANAGER': DEBUG,
 }
 ```

-Once django has initialized, it will import `js_host.models` and start the process of fetching your settings and initializing a connection to a host.
+Once django has initialized, it will import `js_host` and trigger the app to start introspecting the environment and configuring itself.

 Usage in development